-The three White Stars smoothly glided until they were 100 kilometers from the asteroid belt.
+The three White Stars smoothly moved together, flying forward until they were 200 kilometers from the asteroid belt.
 There was no need to get any closer.
-This mission did not require precision firing.
-And it was good practice for firing at a distance.
+This mission did not require precision firing, but it was good practice for firing at a distance.

-It took only a moment but the forward guns were all synced.
-Sighing once more due to the confusion of why this order was given, Marcus nevertheless flipped up the firing control.
-He tapped the control.
+It took a moment but the forward guns were soon all synced.
+Sighing once more due to the confusion of why this order was given, Marcus nevertheless activated the firing control and then tapped it.

 Multiple shots went out toward the nearby asteroids.

 Scar scanned nearby space.
 He knew that the Humans would be sending more patrols.
 They were needed resources and could not abandon this source.
 But it was too chaotic for their Command ship, Galactica.

 All that was needed was waiting.
 No scanners could find him until he wanted to be found.
 He was a Cylon raider.
 He could be infinitely patient.

 Carefully attached to one asteroid that was relatively stable in its position, Scar turned off all active scanners other than the laser eye.
 The Human Prey would be coming soon.